-It may be hard to believe, given today’s bumper crop, but at one time in America there was a shortage of lawyers – and Tapping Reeve decided to do something about it.
+It may be hard to believe, given today’s bumper crop, but at one time in America had a shortage of lawyers.
+In 1782, Connecticut’s Tapping Reeve decided to do something about it.

 Apprenticeship was the established means of training lawyers in the American colonies.
 But after the war there were far too many willing apprentices and far too few lawyers for the system to work well.

 So Reeve invented the first law school in New England – the Litchfield Law School – in his home.

 The teaching methods of the school evolved into a daily routine.
-Students would be given a test on the material covered the previous session, they would be given a lecture each day, which they were expected to transcribe, and spend the remainder of the day studying the citations that were given during the lecture, taking additional notes in their notebooks.
+Students would take a test on the material covered the previous session.
+Each day they would receive a lecture, which they were expected to transcribe.
+Then they spent the rest of the day studying the citations given during the lecture, taking additional notes.
 Then, students would transcribe what they had learned into a completed summary for reference.

 The final list of lawyers trained by Reeve and Gould was impressive.
 Students from every state in the union attended the school, and its list of alumni contains governors, senators, congressmen, chief justices and judges, ambassadors and two vice presidents.
 Among the more prominent names: Education reformer Horace Mann and Vice President John C. Calhoun.